Table of Contents

 Regarding high-heat cooking, clarified butter (ghee) generally offers superior performance and stability compared to regular butter, making it a preferred choice for achieving excellent culinary results.

-The ghee is all-natural and offers an intense nutty feel-good aroma, rich, creamy texture, and additive-free quality, making it a superfood for the kitchen.
+The ghee offers an intense nutty feel-good aroma, rich, creamy texture, and versatility, making it a superfood for the kitchen.

 Milkio ghee offers a high smoke point.
-It is shelf-stable dairy oil you can store in the kitchen at room temperature for up to 24 months from manufacturing.
-Milkio organic grass-fed ghee is now available on eBay and Etsy in the USA.
+It is shelf-stable dairy oil you can store in the kitchen at room temperature for up to 18 months from the manufacturing date.
+To buy Milkio ghee, please check the Milkio website for product specifications, and/or sales assistance.

 Ref Links: